seerge/g-helper/docs/README.md

 ### Recommendations (optional)

 - You can disable / remove unnecessary services.
-Ruight click and save [debloat.bat](https://raw.githubusercontent.com/seerge/g-helper/main/debloat.bat).
+Right click and save [debloat.bat](https://raw.githubusercontent.com/seerge/g-helper/main/debloat.bat).
 Then right click and Run it as Admin.
 To restore services - save and run [bloat.bat](https://raw.githubusercontent.com/seerge/g-helper/main/bloat.bat) instead.

 - It's not recommended to use an app in combination with Armoury Crate services, because they adjust the same settings.
-You can [uninstall it using it's own uninstall tool](https://dlcdnets.asus.com/pub/ASUS/mb/14Utilities/Armoury_Crate_Uninstall_Tool.zip?model=armoury%20crate).
+You can [uninstall it using its own uninstall tool](https://dlcdnets.asus.com/pub/ASUS/mb/14Utilities/Armoury_Crate_Uninstall_Tool.zip?model=armoury%20crate).
 Just in case, you can always install it back later.

 - Also, it's not recommended to have "ASUS Smart Display Control" app running, as it will try to change refresh rates and fight with g-helper for the same function.
 You can safely uninstall it.